-There is some confusion regarding the rates and charges methodology.
+We still see confusion regarding the rates and charges methodology in the 2018-19 survey

 - Traditionally, there are only two rate methodologies: - Residual: airlines agree to pay any costs of running the airport that are not allocated to other users. - Compensatory: the airport operator assumes the major financial risk of running the airport and charges the airlines only for their fair share of costs (instead of whatever is necessary to break even). - A third category hybrid was created in the most recent decade, which leads to confusion. - The working group has further split hybrid between hybrid residual and hybrid compensatory.